Eelam: Other theories

-Peter Schalk, a professor of theology from University of Uppsala, concludes that it is a word used exclusively for toddy beginning from the common era up until the medieval period.
+Peter Schalk, a professor of theology from University of Uppsala, concludes that it is a proper Dravidian word used exclusively for toddy beginning from the common era up until the medieval period.

 Another theory based on archeological evidence suggests the word is a Tamil word which originated from South India.
 Also the Tamil meaning of "Eelam" is postulated to be homeland.